 5 Top Tips for Freshers’ Week

-Freshers’ week is finally here!
+Freshers’ week is finally upon us!
 This is your chance to celebrate those exam results, meet new people and get a taster for uni life.

-Whether you’re going into your first year, or you’re a second year experiencing freshers for the first time (thanks COVID!) - we’ve come up with five ways to make it a week to remember.
+Whether you’re going into your first year, or you’re a second year experiencing freshers for the first time – we’ve come up with five ways to make it a week to remember.

 1. Introduce yourself to people

 Uni is no fun without a few pals to keep you sane when those deadlines hit.
 Plus, it’s nice to have people to binge Netflix with.

 Luckily for you, the whole point of freshers’ week is for you to get to know new people.
 University halls, the student union and nightclubs around town will be packed to the rafters with students your age.
 Making friends will never be this easy again.

 If you’re in halls, wedge your door open on move-in day so your flatmates can say hello.
 You can’t go wrong with a friendly smile and these three questions…